redhat-openstack/website/source/api/load-balance-openstack-api.html.md

 #### Keystone

-On the new controller nodes, install the pacakges for OpenStack Keystone service:
+On the new controller nodes, install the OpenStack Keystone service:

     # yum install openstack-keystone